Tackyou/Gleam.io-Autosolve/README.md

 This script is no longer updated.
 For a more updated version check out https://github.com/Citrinate/gleamSolver

-Warning: Using automation scripts is against the TOS of gleam.io and will most likely get your account banned.
+Warning: Using automation scripts is against the TOS of gleam.io and will definitely get your account banned.
 Use with caution.
 ------------------------------------------------------------------------

 Solves almost all tasks on gleam.io